markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 consists of a string of characters, parsed as inline content, between an opening sequence of 1--6 unescaped `#` characters and an optional closing sequence of any number of unescaped `#` characters.
-The opening sequence of `#` characters must be followed by a [space] or by the end of line.
-The optional closing sequence of `#`s must be preceded by a [space] and may be followed by spaces only.
-The opening `#` character may be indented 0-3 spaces.
-The raw contents of the heading are stripped of leading and trailing spaces before being parsed as inline content.
+The opening sequence of `#` characters must be followed by spaces or tabs, or by the end of line.
+The optional closing sequence of `#`s must be preceded by spaces or tabs and may be followed by spaces or tabs only.
+The opening `#` character may be preceded by up to three spaces of indentation.
+The raw contents of the heading are stripped of leading and trailing space or tabs before being parsed as inline content.
 The heading level is equal to the number of `#` characters in the opening sequence.

 Simple headings: